 A strong strategic plan positions the organization for success and clearly defines what that looks like at every level.
 A common mistake we see is jumping right into tactical execution without first thinking through, communicating, and aligning on the overall goal of the strategic plan.
 Skipping these important steps can leave your organization without direction and cause it to struggle.

-Our experts at The Spur Group, including Michelle Miller and Margaret Snape, have refined this art.
+Our experts at The Spur Group have refined this art.
 In this blog we outline the 6 vital elements to successful strategic planning for your organization.

 1. Define your vision